moabukar/tech-vault/README.md

 - What is no route to host?
 - What is the difference between a hard link and a symbolic link in Linux?

-Linux Advanced (Scenario based questions)
+Linux Advanced (Scenario based questions):

 - Explain the linux boot process
 - A process on the system can no longer log files, how would you debug?
 - How can I check if a Linux system is healthy?